brimdata/zed/docs/language/grouping/README.md

 # Note: Undefined Order

 The order of results from a grouped aggregation are undefined.
-If you want to ensure a specific order, a [`sort` processor](../processors/README.md#sort) should be used downstream of the aggregate function(s) in the ZQL pipeline.
+If you want to ensure a specific order, a [`sort` operator](../operators/README.md#sort) should be used downstream of the aggregate function(s) in the Zed pipeline.

 #### Example:

-If we were counting events into 5-minute batches and wanted to see these results ordered by incrementing timestamp of each batch:
+If we were counting records into 5-minute batches and wanted to see these results ordered by incrementing timestamp of each batch:

 ```zq-command